markjprice/cs8dotnetcore3/december-2019-update.md

 - Page 589.
 The `[Region]` attribute has moved from the `Piranha.AttributeBuilder` namespace to the `Piranha.Extend` namespace.
 - Page 595.
 In Piranha CMS 7.0, `PageTypeBuilder` was used to manually add each page type.
 This has been replaced with `ContentTypeBuilder` that only needs to have an assembly added and all content types in that assembly will be registered.
 So no code changes are needed.
 - Page 597.
 The `GetAllAsync()` extension method has been replaced by `GetAllByFolderIdAsync()`.
+## Chapter 20 and Windows Desktop Apps
+### Windows Forms and WPF apps
+As with console applications, for Windows Forms and WPF apps, simply change the target framework to 3.1.
+### Universal Windows Platform apps
+UWP apps use a custom version of .NET Core.
+## Chapter 21 and Mobile apps
+Mobile apps currently use Xamarin so they are not affected by .NET Core 3.1.